Skip to main content

 Topics: Energy efficiency, Funding, Buildings, Redesigning buildings and areas

-Our mission: on-site inspections for quality assurance
+Our role: On-site inspections for quality assurance

 Our approach: implementation of random inspections of sites